 Mobile app built with Xamarin and c# by @ArcTouch.

-Mobile app built with .net maui and c#.
+Mobile app built with Xamarin and c# by @valley_software.

-Mobile app built with Xamarin and c# by @ignitesol.
+Mobile app built with Xamarin and c# by @dimoss.

 Hello, I'm Corstiaan.
 I'm a software developer from the Netherlands and I manage BuiltWithDot.Net.
 I created this site as a place where developers working with .net technology can showcase their projects and inspire other developers.